wouterroose-tech/jolk/doc/jolk-book.md

 ## Types

-The Jolk type system provides an industrial-strength model where every value—including literals like null, true, and false—is a primitive object capable of receiving messages, though the Tolk engine utilizes semantic flattening to intrinsify these into zero-overhead native instructions.
-The Jolk type system utilizes archetypes ( class, value, record, and enum)  to optimize for identity or locality.
-This safety is anchored in a behavioral protocol lattice where contracts are composed using the ampersand conjunction operator (&) to define precise intersections of behavioral algebras independently from implementation lineage.
-Jolk supports parameterized types through generics for both unbounded (simple type parameters like \[T\] or a wildcard \[?\]) and (F-)bounded quantification (keyword extends e.g., \[T extends Number\]).
+The Jolk type system provides an industrial-strength model where every value—including literals like `null`, `true`, and `false`—is a primitive object capable of receiving messages, though the Tolk engine utilizes semantic flattening to intrinsify these into zero-overhead native instructions.
+The Jolk type system utilizes archetypes ( `class`, `value`, `record`, and `enum`)  to optimize for identity or locality.
+This safety is anchored in a behavioral protocol lattice where contracts are composed using the ampersand conjunction operator (`&`) to define precise intersections of behavioral algebras independently from implementation lineage.
+Jolk supports parameterized types through generics for both unbounded (simple type parameters like `[T]` or a wildcard `[?]`) and (F-)bounded quantification (keyword extends e.g., `[T extends Number]`).
 Finally, Jolk utilizes extension protocols to solve common industrial pain points by allowing behavior to be "bolted on" to existing final types without modifying source code, effectively moving logic into the library layer.

 ### Generics

 Jolk incorporates the Strongtalk heritage by enforcing a rigorous static type system that provides a separation of the subtype and subclass lattices, ensuring that an object's behavioral protocol is verified independently of its implementation lineage.
 Jolk maintains structural parity with the JVM type erasure model and sustains full compatibility with the Java generic implementation for complex type arguments.
-The architecture adopts square bracket notation \[\] as the primary lexical anchor to ensure deterministic parsing and visual simplification.
+The architecture adopts square bracket notation `[]` as the primary lexical anchor to ensure deterministic parsing and visual simplification.

 ### Fields

 To maintain encapsulation, direct field manipulation is restricted to the local class scope for private fields and the inheritance hierarchy for protected fields.
 Implicit Field Encapsulation ensures that external state interaction occurs through the defaulted protocol—synthesised by the compiler—preserving encapsulation consistent with the specified visibility.

 When a developer declares a field with a public modifier, the language does not expose the field; instead, it creates a Lexical Fence.
-This fence restricts direct memory manipulation—performed via the internal terminal (^field for retrieval or field \= value for assignment)—strictly to the Archetype, while permitting interaction through public accessors.
+This fence restricts direct memory manipulation—performed via the internal terminal (`^field` for retrieval or field `=` value for assignment)—strictly to the Archetype, while permitting interaction through public accessors.
 This model provides an automatic Fluent API where all synthesised setters inherently return Self.

-	**class** Point {
+	class Point {
 	    public Int x;
 	    public Int y;